CS-205-S21/lab-2a/README.md

-# Lab 2a — First project and subprojects
+# Lab 2a—First project and subprojects

 ## Lab goals
 1. Configuring Git and Qt Creator to work with each other, and creating the first project in the process.